Nobiletin

 Nobiletin is a flavonoid isolated from citrus peels.
 It is an O-methylated flavone that has the activity to rescue bulbectomy-induced memory impairment.

 Potential pharmacology

 Nobiletin was found to potentially inhibit cartilage degradation.

 Nobiletin was shown to augment AMPA receptor activity and long-term potentiation in cell culture.
 Synergistic chemopreventive effects of nobiletin and atorvastatin on colon carcinogenesis have been described.

+Nobiletin enhances antitumor efficacy via suppression of IκB/NF-κB signaling in triple-negative breast cancer[5].